electionscience/election_data/README.md

 # Election_data

 Consolidated State, Local and Federal election data across the USA

-Goals:
+## Goals

 - A unified dataset for all elections across the USA
-- Dashboards to identify all elections where the winners have won with fewer than 50% of the vote
+- A simple tool to query that data to ask questions such as "all elections where the winners have won with fewer than 50% of the vote"

+## Tasks/Tools

+Python

+- Pandas
+- DataTable ?
+- Jupyter?

+Scraping
+Maybe an instance of CKAN for archiving the data?
+Probably best to store links/CSVs in the repo for now.
+Do we need a database/backend?
+What does our standardized format look like?

+## Importing

+Identify and download source
+Create parser python script to convert to our standardized format

-# Dataset Sources
+## Dataset Sources

 Alabama